lncLOOM/LncLOOMv1/README.md

    Python 2 is available for download.
 <A HREF="https://www.python.org/downloads/">here</A>

-3. Once downloaded, LncLOOM can be installed as an executable using pip
+3. Once the repository is downloaded, LncLOOM_v1 can be installed as an executable using pip

    * Firstly make sure that [pip](https://pypi.org/project/pip/) is installed:
      `sudo apt install python-pip`